Printer Friendly Send to Friend

 Eligibility

-• Refugee or Asylee and have valid status
+• Refugee or asylee and have valid status

 • Became a permanent resident in the U.S. through your refugee or asylee status.

-You can't apply for refugee travel document:
+You cannot apply for a refugee travel document:

 • If a notice was published in the Federal Register that prohibits the issuance of such a document for travel to the area where you plan to travel.